Yufok1/Djinn-Kernel/README.md

 ## Overview

-The Djinn Kernel is a mathematical foundation for creating self-sustaining recursive identities that demand mathematical completion.
+The Djinn Kernel is a mathematical foundation for creating self-sustaining recursive identities that require mathematical completion.
 It operates as a symbiotic recursive organism - expanding to encompass systems, then collapsing back into stability, creating a self-encompassing recursive cycle.
 It implements a complete event-driven coordination system with temporal isolation safety mechanisms, violation pressure monitoring, and trait convergence engines.

 ## Core Architecture